premchander-revature/interviewquestions/.NET FULL STACK/Scripting fundamentals.md

 ---

-18. What is the use of `grep` command ?
+18. What is the use of `grep` command?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)